 ||This symposium will serve as a forum for discussion of:

-(i) Corrosion and wear performance of coatings and surface treatment produced by processes, including but not limit to thermal spray, weld-overlay, laser and plasma processing, CVD, PVD, nitriding, carburization, and plating.
-The coatings can be made from metallic, polymer, nitrides, carbides, cermets, or composite materials.
+(i) Corrosion and wear performance of coatings and surface treatment produced by different processes, including but not limit to additive manufacturing processes, thermal spray, weld-overlay, laser and plasma processing, CVD, PVD, nitriding, carburization, and plating.
+The coatings can be made from metals (crystalline and/or amorphous), polymer, ceramics, nitrides, carbides, cermets, or composite materials.

-(ii) Understanding degradation mechanisms of coatings through friction, wear and corrosion, and the interrelationship between composition, processing/technique, microstructural and nanostructural features, and the test environment to performance and life.
+(iii) Understanding degradation mechanisms of coatings through friction, wear and corrosion or other dynamic loading condition; the relationship between composition, processing techniques, microstructural and nanostructural features, and test environments, and their effects on performance and life.

-(iii) Approaches to design of improved coatings and surface treatment materials and processes based on scientific and experimental data.
+(iv) Approaches to design improved coatings and surface treatment materials and processes based on modeling and experimental data.

-(iv) Latest development of test methods considering the interplay between mechanical, chemical, and electrochemical interactions and the ability to predict performance.
-Emphasis on valid, accelerated performance tests and relation between test technique and field performance data is specifically appreciated.
+(v) The latest development of test methods considering the interplay between mechanical, chemical, and electrochemical interactions and the ability to predict performance.
+Emphasis on valid, accelerated performance tests and the relation between test technique and field performance data is specifically appreciated.

-(vi) Current modeling aspects to predict properties, performance, durability and reliability of coatings in aggressive environments.
+(vi) Theoretic modeling to predict coating properties, performance, durability and reliability in service environments.